- Can treating gum disease cure prostatitis?

 In addition to the retention of urine, the prostate can become infected due to a break down in the intestinal lining, sometimes called “leaky gut.”

-Leaky gut is characterized by bacteria, toxins, and even undigested food, which are all meant to stay within the digestive system, leaking out into the blood stream where these invaders have the potential to cause autoimmune like reactions in some people.
-(R)
+Leaky gut is characterized by bacteria, toxins, and even undigested food, which are all meant to stay within the digestive system, leaking out into the blood stream where these invaders have the potential to cause autoimmune like reactions in some people.11

 And while the Paleo community has done an excellent job tagging grains as the cause of leaky gut, the reality is more complex for most men.
-Yes, grains, especially refined grains, can feed yeast and are contraindicated on an anti-fungal protocol, but some men will also do well to avoid saturated fat, as saturated fat has been linked to intestinal permeability as well.
-(R) While the saturated fat study I cite here was a study performed in mice, it’s worth mentioning because many with mast cell issues don’t respond well to high fat diets and foods, and one of the theories I will advance later in this post discusses the possibility that prostatitis is an autoimmune condition for a good number of men.
-Additionally, it’s worth noting that some studies show that a diet higher in saturated fat is linked to aggressive prostate cancers.
-(R)
+Yes, grains, especially refined grains, can feed yeast and are contraindicated on an anti-fungal protocol, but some men will also do well to avoid saturated fat, as saturated fat has been linked to intestinal permeability as well.13 While the saturated fat study I cite here was a study performed in mice, it’s worth mentioning because many with mast cell issues don’t respond well to high fat diets and foods, and one of the theories I will advance later in this post discusses the possibility that prostatitis is an autoimmune condition for a good number of men.

 The point here is that a low-grade infection of the prostate can come from places you may not expect, including the gut.